Kinvert/resume/ml/autoencoders/mnist_visualizations_1_train_history/README.md

 [![Discussion Video](https://img.youtube.com/vi/L52H2fggL5U/0.jpg)](https://www.youtube.com/watch?v=L52H2fggL5U&t=16s "Discussion Video")

-## MP4
+## MP4s

-The MP4 in this folder is similar to the first image, which is a gif.
+The single_digit.mp4 in this folder is similar to the first image, which is a gif.
 In this case, I created an HTML5 video.
 It doesn't show up in the ipynb in GitHub so I saved it as an MP4 and included it in the folder.

+The tiled_video.mp4 shows a specific digit in each row, and how it progressed as there were more training epochs.
+Each digit starts out very messy but over time the autoencoder learns to more accurately recreate each digit.